vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week3/day16.md

 </details>

 ## Session 1
+Addressing any issues faced in CodingBat exercises homework.

+## Session 2
 ### Let's Experiment with `ClockDisplay` class
 1. Open the *clock-display* project and create a `ClockDisplay` object by selecting the following constructor:
 > `new ClockDisplay()`